 Keep bread in a cool, dry place such as a breadbox on the counter or in the pantry.
 You can even keep it in the microwave if you choose to.

 Do not keep bread in the fridge.
-Bread kept that way will become hard and stale very quickly).
+Bread kept that way will become hard and dry out and become stale very quickly.

 Wrap the broccoli completely in aluminum foil and keep it in your refrigerator crisper drawer.

 You may be able to regrow the broccoli.
 Place the stems in a glass with about ½ inch of water.
 Change the water regularly.
 When roots form, plant in soil or in a pot with soil.

 Butter contains mostly fats with a very small amount of protein, it is unlikely bacteria will grow on it.
 However, butter can go rancid if exposed to oxygen, light, and heat.
 It can be stored on the kitchen counter but keep it in an opaque butter dish and use it in a reasonable amount of time.

 Butter can be frozen to extend its life as well.
 See Freezing Foods Safely.

 Carrots keep well in the fridge.
 If they should get limp, simply place them in water and they will become crispy again.

 Wrap celery completely in tin foil and keep it in your refrigerator crisper drawer.
 Celery will root in water so it can be regrown.

 When celery is wilted, cut a few inches off the bottom and set the celery in a bowl with about 2 inches of water in it.
 Set the bowl on the counter and within a few hours the celery will perk back up.

 Cheese should be kept in the refrigerator to keep away mold.
 It will last longer if you store it wrapped in parchment paper.
 Moisture will then be able to get out to help prevent mold, but enough moisture will get in so that it does not get too hard and crumbly.